-- Emergency preparedness/Exercises;
+- Emergency preparedness/Exercises and Drills;

-- Business Resumption Planning;
+- Business Continuity Planning;

+- Emergency Action and Fire Prevention Plans;

 - Mutual assistance; and

 - Policy maintenance.

-The policy incorporates by reference SoCalGas procedures and documents that collectively comply with the various requirements of 49 C.F.R. § 192.615, including:
+The policy incorporates by reference SoCalGas procedures and documents that collectively comply with the various requirements of 49 C.F.R. section 192.615, including:

-- The responsibility of customer contact centers, which receive customer reports of emergencies and leaks; - The responsibility of dispatch offices, which act as the central point for receiving and recording information on reportable incidents, emergencies, and natural disasters affecting the Company, and which also process internal gas incident notifications; - The Emergency Incident Tracking System used to record reports of damage to SoCalGas pipelines or facilities and to log, track, and notify field personnel and others within the Company about emergency situations; and - Establishing and maintaining liaison with appropriate First Responders.
+- The responsibility of Customer Contact Centers, which receive customer reports of emergencies and leaks; - The responsibility of dispatch offices, which act as the central point for receiving and recording information on reportable incidents, emergencies, and natural disasters affecting the Company, and also process internal gas incident notifications; - The Emergency Management Response Portal, which includes the Incident Tracking System and the Incident Management System used to record reports of damage to SoCalGas pipelines or facilities and to log, track, and notify field personnel and others, within the Company, about incidents, emergency situations, and natural disasters; and - Establishing and maintaining liaison with appropriate First Responders.

-The Gas Emergency Management Preparedness and Response Policy is designed to provide for the safety of customers, employees and communities and the protection of property in the event of a major emergency related to gas pipeline operations safety, health, and environmental protection processes.
+The Gas Emergency Management Preparedness and Response Policy is designed to create a framework for the protection of our employees, contractors, the public, and our system in the event of a major emergency related to gas pipeline operations safety, health, and environmental protection processes.